mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 * type: short-answer
 * id: 88abafe9-4a24-4647-b506-816dfb22bb0e
-* title: Other referenced in previous question
+* title: Something else selected in previous question
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-If selected Other in previous question
+If selected Something else in previous question

 ##### !end-question